 Facilities available at Lyman Lake State Park.

 The Visitor Center is the Lyman Lake Market.
-Summer Season hours are 9 am - 5 pm.
+Hours may vary during different seasons, contact the park for current times.
 The Lyman Lake Market sells Day Use and Camping permits, Hunting and Fishing licenses plus ice, drinks and grocery items.
 The store carries supplies for camping, boating and fishing to include bait and tackle.
 Books, toys, gift items, collectables and clothing are also featured.
 Firewood, propane and gasoline are also available.

 This park has modern, handicap accessible restrooms with hot water and flush toilets.
 Restrooms in the Cabin and Camping areas have showers.
 Use of showers and restrooms are included in the Camping and Day Use fee permits.

-Group Ramada: 1,089 sq. ft. picnic ramada located in the day use area.
-It has a large central barbecue pit/grill, picnic tables, electric outlets, lights, water spigots, and horseshoe pits.
+Group Ramada: 1,089 sq. ft. ramada located in the day use area with 8 picnic tables.
+It has a large central barbecue pit/grill, electric outlets, lights, water spigots, and horseshoe pits.
 Restrooms and a store are close-by.
 This area can accommodate large groups.
 Check out time is 10 pm.
-A non-refundable reservation fee of $5.00 plus a $30 facility use fee is required.
+A non-refundable reservation fee of $5.00 plus a $25 facility use fee is required.
 Day use park entrance fees are in addition to the reservation fee.
 There is a minimum of 6 paid entrance fees per day to reserve this area.

-Camping Group Building: 1,128 sq. ft., fully enclosed building with two restrooms, a storage room, folding tables and chairs, indoor/outdoor lighting, electrical outlets, water, a cement patio with a large barbecue grill, picnic tables, heater, evaporative cooler, fire pit, boat dock, fishing area and swimming cove.
+Camping Group Building: 1,128 sq. ft., fully enclosed building with two restrooms, a storage room, indoor/outdoor lighting, electrical outlets, water, a cement patio with a large barbecue grill, picnic tables, heater, evaporative cooler, fire pit, boat dock, fishing area and swimming cove.
+The area has 8 folding tables (8' long, seats 6-8 guests), 50 folding chairs and 25 padded chairs.
+There are 8 picnic tables outside on the patio of the Camping Group Building.
 The area is fenced off from the rest of the park.
 Tent camping sites: $20.00 per night, water/electric sites: $27.00 per night, or full hook up sites: $30.00 per night (water, sewer, and electric) are available for overnight camping.
 No hot water or showers are available at the building, but use of the campground showers is allowed.
 Check out time is 2 pm.
-A non-refundable reservation fee of $5.00 plus a $50 facility use fee is required.
+A non-refundable reservation fee of $5.00 plus a $60 facility use fee is required.
 Day use park entrance fees are in addition to the reservation fee.
 There is a minimum requirement of 6 paid camping units per night to reserve this area.

-Four log camping cabins are available by reservation.
-They overlook Lyman Lake with covered wood porches and comfortable features.
-Cabins are furnished with 2 single, bunk style beds with mattresses, 1 table, 4 chairs, electricity, light, heat, air conditioning, and a lockable door.
+Eight camping cabins are available by reservation.
+Each cabin has a view of Lyman Lake with covered porches and comfortable features.
+Cabins are furnished with 2 to 4 single, bunk style beds with mattresses, a table or bar counter, 4 chairs, electricity, light, heat, air conditioning, and a lockable door.
 Campers must supply their own linens.
 Cabins are accessible by car and RV and equipped with water and electric hook-ups outside.
 Picnic tables and charcoal grills make for a well-equipped outdoor setting.
 Restrooms and showers are within walking distance.
 Cabins sleep up to four people, with a maximum capacity of six people.
 (Learn about other parks with Camping Cabins)

 Reservation Policy and Fees: